Teoroo-CMC/PiNN/doc/datasets/implemented.rst

     comment arbitrary string
     end

-The order of the lines within the begin/end block are arbitrary The coordinates are given in bohr, the charges in atomic units, the energy in Ha, and the force components in Ha/bohr
+The order of the lines within the begin/end block are arbitrary.
+Coordinates, charges, energies and forces are all in atomic units.

 .. autofunction:: pinn.io.load_runner